 No Verification of Rent (VOR) required.
+No credit exception required.

-GUS Refer, Refer with Caution, or manually underwritten loan files: Credit exception may be required.
+GUS Refer, Refer with Caution, or manually underwritten loan files:

 A VOR may be required.
 Refer to the GUS Underwriting Findings Report to determine if a VOR is required for a complete loan application.
+If a full 12-month VOR is not available, lenders may verify the amount of rental history that has been paid.
+One rent or mortgage payment paid 30 or more days past due in the previous 12 months is significant derogatory credit and will require a credit exception.